One man shows

 The three Great steamships: the Great Western, the Great Britain and

-the Great Eastern: the first the fastest passenger ship ever to cross the Atlantic (once in just 12 days and 6 hours!), the second a truly ground-breaking vessel, full of firsts – the first screw-driven ship, the first iron ship, the biggest ship in the world with the biggest engines ever made, an entirely new kind of rudder (which still compares extremely favourably with the most advanced designs of today), whole new construction techniques were designed to make her and she is the forerunner of all modern ocean-going liners of today.
+the Great Eastern: the first the fastest passenger ship ever to cross the Atlantic (once in just 12 days and 6 hours!), the second a truly ground-breaking vessel, full of firsts: the first screw-driven ship, the first iron ship, the biggest ship in the world with the biggest engines ever made, an entirely new kind of rudder (which still compares extremely favourably with the most advanced designs of today), whole new construction techniques were designed to make her and she is the forerunner of all modern ocean-going liners of today.
 The Great Britain sailed 31 times around the world covering over a million nautical miles in her 90 years (!) of service - and Brunel conceived and built her!
-And finally The Great Eastern Steamship – 240 metres long, 30 000 tonnes, a propeller and paddle wheels, she could carry enough fuel to take her to the other side of the world and she required two neighbouring shipyards on the Thames to build her – her launch chains may be seen behind Brunel on his famous picture.
-But why build such a vessel ?
-Brunel will explain.
+And finally The Great Eastern Steamship: 240 metres long, 30 000 tonnes, a propeller and paddle wheels, she could carry enough fuel to take her to the other side of the world and she required two neighbouring shipyards on the Thames to build her - her launch chains may be seen behind Brunel on his famous picture.
+But why build such a vessel?
+Again, the unstoppable IK Brunel will explain...!

-Through explaining his achievements and peppering them with his extraordinary adventures - and with the help of many members of the audience - Brunel covers many of the essential processes of Physics and Engineering, forces, bridges, arches and much more, but above all this he demonstrates how, if you put your mind to it and are not daunted by criticism or the possibility of failure, you can achieve anything!
+Through his achievements, peppered with his extraordinary adventures - and with the help of many intrepid volunteers from the audience - Brunel covers many of the essential processes of Physics and Engineering: forces, bridges, arches and much more, but above all this he demonstrates how, if you put your mind to it and are not daunted by criticism or the possibility of failure, you can achieve anything!

 "Just because it hasn't been done before, doesn't mean it can't be done!"
 All you have to do is decide to do it, put your mind to it and begin !